Banda Neira: History

 During the Dutch period, pro-independence activists Tjipto Mangoenkoesoemo, Sutan Sjahrir, and Mohammad Hatta all spent time in internal exile on Banda Neira.
-The Dutch continued to rule the island until 1949, although the economic importance of nutmeg and mace declined greatly due to the loss of the Dutch monopoly after the British successfully planted nutmeg trees in other parts of the world (especially Penang and Grenada) following the Invasion of the Spice Islands in the Napoleonic Wars in 1810.
-Following Indonesian independence, the island has been administered as part of the Indonesian province of Maluku.
+The Dutch continued to rule the island until 1949, although the economic importance of nutmeg and mace declined greatly due to the loss of the Dutch monopoly after the British successfully planted nutmeg trees in other parts of the world (especially Penang and the Caribbean) following the Invasion of the Spice Islands in the Napoleonic Wars in 1810.
+After Indonesian independence, the island has been administered as part of the Indonesian province of Maluku.

-Banda Api erupted on May 10, 1988, from a N-SSW-trending fissure that cut across the island, with both explosive activity and lava effusion occurring.).
+Banda Api erupted on May 10, 1988, from a N-SSW-trending fissure that cut across the island, with both explosive activity and lava effusion occurring.
 The height of the eruption pillar was estimated at 3 to 5 kilometers on May 9; satellite measurements indicate an altitude of over 16 kilometers.
 To the south, north, and northwest of the summit, three craters formed, from which lava flows emerged that all reached the sea.
 The 1,800 islanders of Banda Api, as well as 5,000 of the then 6,000 or so residents of the island of Banda Neira were evacuated to Ambon, some 200 kilometers away.
 Three people died as a result of the volcanic eruptions and most of the inhabitants of Banda Api chose to relocate to Banda Neira.